marcosmcb/housing-dataset-geospatial-analysis/scripts/cleaning/DataCleaning-HousingDataset.md

     ## 4           http://www.daft.ie/for-sale/detached-house-cloonfide-moydow-co-longford/3990203
     ## 5 http://www.daft.ie/for-sale/detached-house-5-rath-na-gcarraige-ardagh-co-longford/3979561

-## Removing Columns
+## Further Investigation

-After looking at the first few rows, it is possible to see that there are columns with missing data, different data types and format as well as columns which, at first glance, do not bring any value to our analysis.
+From looking at the first 5 observations, it can be noted that some variables are only used by the property website to manage their database, some examples are: *id*, *daftShortCode*, *ber_code* and *url_link*.

-However, before starting to remove any data, let’s explore it a little more by running the summary and skim functions.
-Those functions will give an statistical overview of our data.
+Nevertheless, skimming and summarizing the data further will provide better a better understanding of the variables available.

 ``` r
 summary(ireland_houses)